Avvo Rating Badge

 The takeaway from the case is that attorneys representing nominal defendant companies in derivative actions must be scrupulous in maintaining the company’s neutrality, unless the derivative claims would harm the company.
 The attorneys must keep in mind who their client is, even if the individuals who hired the attorneys are named as defendants in the suit.
 They must also always remember to do what would benefit the client.
 Attorneys who keep these in mind should ensure they do not violate the rule of neutrality.

-The derivative action attorneys at Lubin Austermuehle have more than three decades of experience defending and prosecuting claims on behalf of shareholders and LLC members directly and derivatively including those alleging breach of fiduciary duty and fraud claims and claims involving the freeze-out of minority shareholder and members.
+The derivative action attorneys at DiTommaso Lubin have more than three decades of experience defending and prosecuting claims on behalf of shareholders and LLC members directly and derivatively including those alleging breach of fiduciary duty and fraud claims and claims involving the freeze-out of minority shareholder and members.
 Our attorneys know business dispute law and keep abreast of changes and complexities in the law.
 We are committed to fighting for our clients’ rights at both the trial court and appellate level.
 We have successfully defended or prosecuted direct and derivative claims, achieving large settlements for our clients or winning them control of their businesses.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated business divorce, accounting and breach of fiduciary duty cases for clients all over the Chicagoland area.
 To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.

 Client Reviews